 Pursuant to the exclusive business cooperation agreement between Dada Glory and the VIE, Dada Glory has the exclusive right to provide the VIE with complete business support and technical and consulting services, including but not limited to technical services, network support, business consultations, intellectual property licenses, equipment or leasing, marketing consultancy, system integration, product research and development, and system maintenance.
 Without Dada Glory's prior written consent, the VIE may not accept any consultations and/or services regarding the matters contemplated by this agreement provided by any third party during the term of the agreement.
 The VIE agrees to pay Dada Glory service fees at an amount equals to 100% of the net income generated by the VIE, which should be paid on a monthly basis.
-Dada Glory has the exclusive ownership of all he intellectual property rights created as a result of the performance of the exclusive business cooperation agreement.
-To guarantee the VIE's performance of its obligations thereunder, the shareholders of the VIE have pledged all of their equity interests in the VIE to Dada Glory pursuant to the share pledge agreement.
-The exclusive business cooperation agreement by Dada Glory, and the VIE shall accept such extended term unconditionally.
+However, no such service fees have been paid during the periods as the VIE has been in net loss position.
+Dada Glory has the exclusive ownership of all the intellectual property rights created as a result of the performance of the exclusive business cooperation agreement.
+To guarantee the VIE's performance of its obligations thereunder, Nominee Shareholders of the VIE have pledged all of their equity interests in the VIE to Dada Glory pursuant to the share pledge agreement.
+The exclusive business cooperation agreement has an initial term of 10 years and shall be extended if confirmed in writing by Dada Glory prior to the expiration.
+The extended term shall be determined by Dada Glory, and the VIE shall accept such extended term unconditionally.